Foolishness for Christ: The yurodivy in art and literature

-There are a number of references to the yurodivy in 19th century Russian literature.
+There are a number of references to the yurodivy holy fools in 19th century Russian literature.
 The holy fool Nikolka is a character in Pushkin's play Boris Godunov and Mussorgsky's opera based on the play.
 In Pushkin's narrative poem The Bronze Horseman, the character of Evgenii is based in the tradition of the holy fools in his confrontation with the animated statue of Peter the Great.

 The yurodivy appears several times in the novels of Dostoevsky.
 The Idiot explores the ramifications of placing a holy fool (the compassionate and insightful epileptic Prince Myshkin) in a secular world dominated by vanity and desire.
 According to Joseph Frank "though the gentlemanly and well-educated prince bears no external resemblance to these eccentric figures, he does possess their traditional gift of spiritual insight, which operates instinctively, below any level of conscious awareness or doctrinal commitment."
 In Demons, the madwoman Marya Lebyadkina displays many of the attributes of the holy fool, as do the characters of Sofya Marmeladova in Crime and Punishment and Lizaveta in The Brothers Karamazov.

 Another fool-for-Christ is Grisha in Tolstoy's Childhood.
 Boyhood.
 Youth.
 Callis and Dewey described Grisha as follows: